 About Éadaoin Glynn

-Éadaoin [aid-EEN] Glynn is a self-taught artist living and working in Cork, in the South of Ireland.
-She studied literature instead of art and approaches her painting practice like writing, building layers of colour into 'visual poems.'
+I'm a self-taught artist interested in abstraction.
+I studied literature instead of art and approach my painting practice like writing, building layers of colour into 'visual poems.'

 "Just as a writer builds words and rewrites, my paintings are built up with layers of colours and marks laid down over time, exploring and abstracting my response to memory and place."

-Her work is inspired by nature, memory, Irish literature and mythology.
-Recent exhibitions include the London Art Biennale, 2021 and her paintings are in private collections worldwide.
+My work is inspired by nature, memory, Irish literature and mythology.
+Recent exhibitions include the London Art Biennale, 2021 and my paintings are in private collections worldwide.

 I paint visual poems